Francis Bacon Studio

 Text by Valter Rossi from "La vita è segno"

-With our active base in New York, I contacted and convinced Pierre Levée, of the Marlborough Gallery, to imagine making some large Francis Bacon etchings.
+With our active base in New York, I contacted and convinced Pierre Levée, of the Marlborough Gallery, to imagine producing some large etchings with Francis Bacon.

 For years his name had had such an impact and power, that it could open a sudden vision to the market.
 Like an unprecedented appearance.